-The fantastic public transportation network is what puts Berlin over the top as a family destination, says Gwen Kozlowski, who is one of the Eastern Europe travel specialists on Wendy’s WOW List of Trusted Travel Experts and who frequently takes her young son on European scouting trips.
+The fantastic public transportation network is what puts Berlin over the top as a family-friendly destination.
+“Every place of note in the city is well served by public transportation,” says Gwen Kozlowski, who is one of the Eastern Europe travel specialists on Wendy’s WOW List of Trusted Travel Experts and who frequently takes her young son on European scouting trips.
 “Getting around as a family is easy and a good value.
-The Berlin Welcome card provides 72 hours or 5 days of unlimited transportation on the metro, S-Bahn (elevated train), and city buses.
-Every place of note in the city is well served by public transportation, and each card covers one adult and three kids up to 14 years old; children under 6 are free.”
-For families Gwen recommends the Adina Hackescher Markt hotel, where a two-bedroom suite costs less than a standard room in many of the city’s five-star accommodations.
+The Berlin Welcome card provides from 48 hours to 6 days of unlimited transportation on the metro, S-Bahn (elevated train), and city buses, and each card covers one adult and three kids 6 to 14 years old; children under 6 are free.”
+For families Gwen recommends the Adina Hackescher Markt hotel, where a two-bedroom suite costs less than a standard room in many of the city’s five-stars.
 Expose your kids to history at the Checkpoint Charlie House—but only later in the day, she advises, after all the tour buses have left.

 Free museums make London a great choice for families.
-As Jonathan Epstein points out, “The Science Museum, Natural History Museum, Victoria and Albert Museum, British Museum, Tate Modern, National Portrait Gallery, National Maritime Museum, National Gallery, Museum of London—anywhere else, visiting even half of these would ring up costs of about $100 per person,” notes Jonathan Epstein, Trusted Travel Expert for the British Isles.
+The Science Museum, the Natural History Museum, the Victoria and Albert Museum, the British Museum, the Tate Modern, the National Portrait Gallery, the National Maritime Museum, the National Gallery, and the Museum of London are only the start.
+“Anywhere else, visiting even half of these would ring up costs of at least $100 per person,” notes Jonathan Epstein, Trusted Travel Expert for the British Isles.
 He adds that traveling to London removes the language barrier that can trip up some kids—especially on their first adventure abroad.
-Epstein’s six-year-old sidekick is a devotee of the pirate-ship climbing structure at the Diana, Princess of Wales’ Memorial Playground.
+Epstein’s young son is a devotee of the pirate-ship climbing structure at the Diana, Princess of Wales’ Memorial Playground.
 And then, of course, there’s Harry Potter: Families can visit sites featured in the books, or even tour the studios where the movies were filmed.
 Don’t miss this London advice from Wendy’s 14-year-old son: Dos and Don’ts For Your Trip to London.

 What European cities would you add to this list?